How to set up a new employee's super

 Which employees don't you pay super for?

-For superannuation purposes, the definition of an employee is broad, and in some cases you may have to pay a contractor's superannuation.
+For superannuation purposes, the definition of an employee is broad.
+In some cases, you may have to pay a contractor's superannuation.

-To help you work out who's eligible, use the Superannuation guarantee (SG) eligibility decision tool on the Australian Tax Office (ATO) website:
+To help you work out which of your workers are eligible for super, use the SG eligibility decision tool on the ATO website:

 How much super should you pay?